sentinel-official/docs/docs/getting-started/introduction/sentinel-cosmos.md

 sidebar_position: 2
 ---

-# Sentinel within Cosmos
+# Sentinel in the Cosmos Ecosystem

-Cosmos is an ever-expanding ecosystem of interconnected apps and services, built for a decentralized future.
-Strictly speaking, Cosmos is a decentralized network of independent parallel blockchains, each powered by BFT consensus algorithms like [Tendermint](https://tendermint.com) consensus.
+Cosmos unfolds as a dynamic ecosystem, a tapestry of interconnected applications and services meticulously crafted for a decentralized future.
+At its core, Cosmos stands as a decentralized network, comprising independent parallel blockchains fortified by Byzantine Fault Tolerant (BFT) consensus algorithms, such as the revered [Tendermint](https://tendermint.com) consensus.

-In other words, Cosmos is an ecosystem of blockchains that can scale and interoperate with each other.
-Before Cosmos, blockchains were siloed and unable to communicate with each other.
-They were hard to build and could only handle a small amount of transactions per second.
-Cosmos solves these problems with a new technical vision.
-In order to understand this vision we need to go back to the fundamentals of blockchain technology.
+In essence, Cosmos materializes as a vibrant ecosystem of blockchains designed for seamless scalability and interoperability.
+Pre-Cosmos, blockchains languished in isolation, incapable of meaningful communication.
+Hindered by developmental complexities, they struggled with paltry transaction throughput.
+Cosmos introduces a novel technical paradigm to surmount these challenges, prompting a return to the foundational principles of blockchain technology.

-To learn more about Cosmos visit their [website](https://cosmos.network/intro).
+For a deeper dive into Cosmos, explore their [website](https://cosmos.network/intro).

 ### How does Sentinel fit in?

-Sentinel has created their own blockchain within the Cosmos ecosystem.
-Therefore it’s not only a blockchain on itself, but also utilized the benefits that Cosmos has to offer where it’s able to scale and communicate with other blockchains (being interoperable).
-A direct implementation of such a benefit is the ease within we are able to trade DVPN with other coins on other blockchains in a decentralized manner through for example [Osmosis](https://app.osmosis.zone/?from=DVPN&to=ATOM).
-Osmosis is a DEX that also has their own blockchain within Cosmos.
-However, DVPN can easily be traded there without the need for a bridge.
+Within the Cosmos Ecosystem, Sentinel has ingeniously fashioned its own blockchain.
+It is not merely a standalone entity but rather a beneficiary of Cosmos' inherent advantages, enabling scalability and cross-blockchain communication, thus achieving true interoperability.
+A tangible manifestation of this advantage is evident in the seamless trading of DVPN with other cryptocurrencies on disparate blockchains.
+This decentralized exchange (DEX) capability is exemplified by platforms like [Osmosis](https://app.osmosis.zone/?from=DVPN&to=ATOM), an integral part of the Cosmos Ecosysten.
+Osmosis operates as a DEX with its own blockchain, yet it facilitates effortless DVPN trading without the need for a bridging mechanism.
+Sentinel, nestled within Cosmos, exemplifies the harmonious coexistence and collaboration that define this decentralized cosmos.